 People with rabies do have the virus in their saliva, beginning about a week before the symptoms develop.
 Nevertheless, other animals are almost always the source of human infections.
 Rabies has been spread by corneal transplants from someone who died before a diagnosis was made.

 How long does it last?

 Symptoms usually begin 1 to 6 months after a bite from an infected animal.
 They can appear as quickly as a week or so after the bite, or take years to develop.

 Once symptoms appear, death occurs within 3 or 4 weeks.

 The diagnosis is often made based on the characteristic symptoms occurring after exposure to an animal that might carry rabies.
 Identifying the virus on animal autopsy can support the diagnosis.
-Sometimes the virus can be detected in the person with rabies prior to death.
+Sometimes the virus can be detected in the infected person prior to death.

 Supportive care is given to people with rabies.

 Preventing rabies depends on vaccinating pets, avoiding contact with infected animals, and promptly giving the rabies vaccine to people who have had high-risk contact with an animal presumed to have been infected.